kinderp/co2/README.md

 An **Auto Scaling group** uses a launch configuration which has an image in it and scaling rules to expand or shrink a pool of instances automatically.
 As long as you set your thresholds correctly, you can let the Auto Scaling group worry about creating and managing the instances of your application.
 With an Auto Scaling group adding or removing instances, there's one last piece of the puzzle to complete application scaling. **How do you tell your users where to find your application instances?
 If the IPs keep changing, there's no way to create accurate DNS entries**.
 This is where a **load balancer** comes into the picture.
 A load balancer is essentially a router instance that provides a stable endpoint to reliably send your users and set DNS entries to.
 The load balancer will keep track of which IPs are available and send users to them efficiently.
 The load balancer connects to an Auto Scaling group so they both work together to efficiently create groups of instances and route users to them.

+We will show a manual proces (as we did for real `I/O subsystem` before) but that's only to know what happens under the hood.
+A developer should interact with an higher level, that's much more for sys-admin or devops guys

 * `co2 mknod vpc 0 2 /dev/vpca` create a device file (`/dev/vpca`) for our single vpc

            0 and 2 in mknod are major and minor numbers and are used by the device driver.